Metacore raises $17.6 million from Supercell and launches Merge Mansion mobile game

 “We believe that both core mechanics and meta are important when it comes to game development.
 But we really prioritize ideas or like strong meta structures for games,” Tammenkoski said.
 “What really is of interest to us is to keep players playing the games for years to come.
 And that’s where the strong meta comes from.”

 Metacore’s Merge Mansion has done well in testing, which has been going on for more than nine months.
-Its 30-day retention rate is 24% among beta testers.
+The studio said its 30-day retention rate is 24% among beta testers.
 That means 24% came back within the first 30 days of playing it.
 Retention after the first day is 60%, and retention after seven days is 38%.
-During testing, the game has had about 200,000 downloads.
+During testing, Metacore said Merge Mansion has had about 200,000 downloads.

 “We are really proud of the retention numbers we have for Merge Mansion,” he said.
 “We started working on monetization metrics this spring and we got them to a level where we are really happy.”

-In the game, you play a young woman whose grandmother gives her a key to a mansion hidden behind their house.
+In Metacore’s game, you play a young woman whose grandmother gives her a key to a mansion hidden behind their house.
 The young woman begins to explore the mansion and uncover its secrets by solving puzzles.
 Along the way, you collect objects and merge them together to form new items.
 You can use the items to fix the mansion and ward off the city, which wants to tear the place down.

-Supercell’s developer relations lead Jaakko Harlas, who is on Metacore’s board, has supported Metacore from the beginning.
-Tammenkoski got his start as a programmer at Alan Wake creator Remedy Entertainment.
+Supercell’s developer relations lead Jaakko Harlas, who is on Metacore’s board, has supported the studio from the beginning.
+Tammenkoski got his start as a programmer at Alan Wake creator Remedy Entertainment (a Finnish console/PC gaming studio).
 He also worked with Supercell CEO Ilkka Panaanen since the early days of the mobile game industry.
 In 1999, they worked together at Sumea, a mobile game pioneer in Finland, and again after Digital Chocolate acquired Sumea.

 “Supercell has been giving support and feedback, and we appreciate that as they have really smart people,” Tammenkoski said.
 “They are on board, but they still want us to steer the ship.”